w3reality/threelet/README.rst

         height: 320,
         // ---- viewer options ----
         optScene: null,
+        optXR: false, // enable WebXR
+        optXRAppendButtonTo: null, // specify the HTML element where the VR button is appended
         optAxes: true, // axes and a unit lattice
         optCameraPosition: [0, 1, 2], // initial camera position in desktop mode
     });